 - Write a guide.

-This is a different kind of link building guide, which utilises your brand – the same methods that commercial giants use.
+This is a different kind of link building guide, which utilises your brand – and some of the same methods that are usually reserved for the giants in industry.
 Some people are great at building contacts and managing PR.
 I am not saying that doesn’t work.
 I’m here to change your idea about what content is and how you leverage it – in a way that anybody can do.

 - What makes Content Great?